-Main Line Health-Jefferson Neurosurgery is seeking a Neurosurgeon to join our practice at Main Line Health.
-The practice includes both cranial and spinal work.
+Main Line Health Jefferson Neurosurgery is seeking an endovascular-trained neurosurgeon to join our practice at Main Line Health.
+The practice includes neurosurgeons trained in endovascular surgery as well as cranial and spinal work.

 - Two level II trauma designated hospitals

 - Join an existing, well-established growing neurosurgery group

 - State of the art operating rooms with an emphasis on stereotactic navigation, microneurosurgery, and minimally invasive spine surgery

 - Work alongside experienced and highly skilled advanced practitioners

 - Reasonable call schedule, 1:6